-[24th grade] Beginner innocently tried setting redirect [Apache] [AWS]
+[24th Graduate] A beginner innocently tried setting up a redirect [Apache] [AWS]

 Hello.
-I'm Inu, a humanities graduate and trainee infrastructure engineer who graduated in 2024.
+I'm Inu, a trainee infrastructure engineer with a liberal arts background, graduating in 2024.

 This time, I'd like to share what I, a complete beginner, have learned about redirect settings in a primitive, physical, and fetishistic way